microshift-io/microshift-documentation/archetypes/docs.md

 # MicroShift

-MicroShift is a research project that is exploring how OpenShift Kubernetes can be optimized for small form factor and edge computing.
+MicroShift is a research project that is exploring how OpenShift and Kubernetes can be optimized for small form factor and edge computing.